Relintai/pandemonium_engine_docs/03_usage/15_scripting/04_overridable_functions.md

 ```

 The two virtual methods `process()` and `physics_process()` allow you to
 update the node, every frame and every physics frame respectively.
-For more
-information, read the dedicated documentation:
-`doc_idle_and_physics_processing`.

-gdscript GDScript

 ```
 # Called every frame, as often as possible.